Rohit76465/SQL_Project/README.md

 # SQL_Project
 This SQL Project is based on Helping a  Company in Organizing Music Events by solving all its issues for a Profitable Business.
-PostgreSQL is used in this project.
+PostgreSQL is used in this Project.